-The Downside Of Letting Things Bother You
+The Downsides Of Letting Things Bother You

 Lots of things can bother us.
-When you allow something to bother you for a period of time, it has the potential to ruin your day.
+When you allow something to bother you for an extended period, it has the potential to ruin your day.
 More than that, it could ruin your entire week, month, or even year.
-It all depends on what that ‘something is and how long you allow it to continue to bother you.
+It all depends on what that something is and how long you allow it to continue to bother you.

 Stop Letting Things Bother You

-Know Why It’s Bothering You
+Know Why Something Bothers You

-Don’t Bottle It Up
+Don’t Bottle Things Up

 Negative thoughts can get in the way of overcoming anger.
-If you bottle up your thoughts and feelings, it will not help prevent something from bothering you.
-Instead, it’s going to bother you for a whole lot longer because those thoughts and feelings are still rattling around in your mind.
-When you bottle up emotions, it means that you’re pushing them down and not feeling them.
-And when you do that, you’re going to have trouble.
+If you bottle up your thoughts and feelings, it will likely not prevent something from bothering you.
+Instead, it’s possibly going to bother you for a whole lot longer because those thoughts and feelings are still rattling around in your mind.
+When you bottle up emotions, it means that you’re pushing them down and not allowing yourself to feel and process them.
+When you do that, you’re potentially going to have trouble.

 After all, the only way to stop them from those behaviors in the future is to make sure they understand that they’re not okay in the present.
-Otherwise, they might assume that it’s not a big deal or that you thought it was funny or that it’s ‘okay.’
+Otherwise, they might assume that it’s not a big matter or that you thought it was funny.
 Even if you can’t talk to them about what you’re experiencing, it’s still important to let those thoughts and emotions out on your own.

 Control Your Reactions

 Instead, focus on precisely what’s happening without looking too deep into it.
 Now, if you recognize a pattern of behavior in a friend or acquaintance, you might need to look at the big picture, but in general, you want to look at things on a smaller scale.
 Why do these things bother you so much?

 Creating A Calming Strategy